-There is a legal requirement for you to have towing mirrors that allow you to see clearly an area that is 4 metres wide from the side of your caravan at a distance 20 metres behind the driver.
-A caravan is significantly wider than a car even a large 4×4 and you simply can’t comply with the law unless you fit towing mirrors.
+There is a legal requirement for you to see clearly an area that extends 4 metres each side of your caravan at a distance 20 metres behind the driver, and as most caravan are significantly wider than a car, even a larger 4×4, in most cases you cannot comply with this law unless you fit extension towing mirrors.

 Keep the mobile in your car so that if you ever have an accident you can take photographs to back up the written description on your claim form.

 French law has decreed that as from March 31st.
 2012, every vehicle MUST carry a breathalyser and it is now illegal to drive in flip flops or sandals without a heel strap.

 An often overlooked item is the spare tyre for the caravan and car.
 If you have a puncture there is nothing worse than having a flat spare tyre.
 Check them twice a year.

 Carry a foot pump.
 Storage space is small and they are light.
 Consider an electric one if needs demand.

 Is your heating blown air system not as good as it should be?
 Dismantle the fan assembly and brush the fur off it.
 This should be done after a total of sixty days caravanning.
 It can make a world of difference.

 The easiest way to avoid athlete’s foot and veruccas while using site or ferry showers is to wear a pair of flip flops.